carlj/CJADatasource/README.md

 ```

 to your ```Podfile``` and import all the needed files with ```#import <CJADataSource/CJADataSource>```
-or import the files included in the [CJADataSource](CJADataSource) folder to you project.
+or import the files included in the [CJADataSource](CJADataSource) folder directly into your project.

 # Example